 - reduce the adminstrative burden on smaller issuers, particularly by abolishing the requirement to publish quarterly financial reports

 - improve the efficiency of the transparency system, particularly regarding publishing information on voting rights held through derivatives

 Access to information

 In 2007 the Commission adopted a recommendation to encourage EU countries to take steps to effectively interconnect their storage mechanisms.

-Then, under the revised transparency directive, it was decided to develop a central European electronic access point (EEAP) providing access to the different storage mechanisms must be created.
+The revised transparency directive requires the creation of a central European electronic access point (EEAP) providing access to the different storage mechanisms must be created.
 The EEAP, developed by the European Securities and Markets Authority (ESMA) is now developing this central access point and will be responsible for its operation.